SmashingQuasar/beautified-select/readme.md

 ## Special thanks

-A special thanks to @zamralik for his help debugging this plugin especially when it comes to handlind the mysteries of browsers.
+A special thanks to @Zamralik for his help debugging this plugin especially when it comes to handlind the mysteries of browsers.